fenago/puppet-course/quickstart/md/Lab_4.md

 looking for the wrong file; if the
 `unless` or `onlyif` command is specified, it may not be returning what you expect.
-You can see what command is being run and what output it generates by running `sudo puppet apply` with the `-d` (debug) flag:
+You can see what command is being run and what output it generates by running `puppet apply` with the `-d` (debug) flag:

 ```
-sudo puppet apply -d exec_onlyif.pp
+puppet apply -d exec_onlyif.pp
 Debug: Exec[process-incoming-cat-pictures](provider=posix): Executing check '/bin/ls /tmp/incoming/*'
 Debug: Executing: '/bin/ls /tmp/incoming/*'
 Debug: /Stage[main]/Main/Exec[process-incoming-cat-pictures]/onlyif: /tmp/incoming/foo